 These Statistics colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Purdue University - Main Campus is among your best bets if you want to study Statistics.
-The setting in a large urban center is tremendous for scholars trying to find adequate choices for social networking, excitement, and life.
+Looking for a big school?
+This institution has more than 20,000 students on campus.

 Any student pursuing a degree in Statistics has to check out University of California - Los Angeles.
-Statistics majors from University of California - Los Angeles earn a boost of about 8.3% above the typical income of Statistics graduates.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

-Any student who is interested in Statistics needs to take a look at University of Minnesota - Twin Cities.
-Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.
+Every student who is interested in Statistics has to take a look at University of Wisconsin - Madison.
+Placed in Madison, Wisconsin, this college is a logical final choice for students who enjoy the exhilaration of a substantial city.